Comic Book History Key Moments in Comic Publishing

 Key Facts

-First collaboration between Joe Simon & Jack Kirby who later co-created Captain America
+First collaboration between Joe Simon and Jack Kirby who later co-created Captain America

 Key Facts